InsultingPros/KFStory/docs/KFMode.md

+[CustomSpawnFix]: <./README.md#Map-Packages> 'fixes zed classes in old maps scripted triggers'

-* Maps are pretty old, so prepare for many bugs.
+!> Maps are pretty old, much older than official [Objective mode](./KFObjective.md).
+So prepare for many bugs.

+!> If you see invisible zeds you know what to do -> [CustomSpawnFix].

-* Most of them modify spawns, inventory, so try to use only crucial mutators.
-Else **crash** possibility will be high.
+Most of these maps modify spawns, inventory and god knows what else.
+So try to use only crucial mutators, else **crash** possibility will be very high.

 ## New Haven